ippontech/blog-usa/posts/the-game-of-vue-migrations.md

 ![Vue Plugin UI Dashboard](https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2021/10/VuePluginUI.png)

 Depending on project size, the list of plugins and dependencies might be extensive when exploring migration feasibility.
-Does a 3rd party library like Vee-Validate have native TypeScript support, or will a custom solution/alternative need to be considered?
+Does a 3rd party library like Vee-Validate have native TypeScript support, or will a custom solution need to be considered?
 Is the Vue router integrated differently in Vue 2 versus 3?
 The coupling degree of app-to-dependencies is a sizeable factor in the level of effort.

 ## Testing the Waters